-- AASB 7 Financial Instruments Disclosures - AASB 16 Leases paragraph 58 - AASB 101 Presentation of Financial Statements paragraph 61 AASB 107 Statement of Cash Flows paragraphs 43 and 45 - AASB 116 Property, Plant and Equipment paragraph 79 • AASB 1052 Disaggregated Disclosures paragraph 11 - AASB 1054 Australian Additional Disclosures paragraph 16
+- AASB 7 Financial Instruments Disclosures - AASB 16 Leases paragraph 58 AASB 101 Presentation of Financial Statements paragraph 61 AASB 107 Statement of Cash Flows paragraphs 43 and 45 - AASB 116 Property, Plant and Equipment paragraph 79 - AASB 1052 Disaggregated Disclosures paragraph 11 AASB 1054 Australian Additional Disclosures paragraph 16

 The Local Government (Financial Management) Regulations 1996 specify that vested land is a right-of-use asset to be measured at cost, and is considered a zero cost concessionary lease.
-All rightof-use assets under zero cost concessionary leases are measured at zero cost rather than at fair value, except for vested improvements on concessionary land leases such as roads, buildings or other infrastructure which continue to be reported at fair value, as opposed to the vested land which is measured at zero cost.
-The measurement of vested improvements at fair value is a departure from AASB 16 which would have required the Shire to measure any vested improvements at zero cost.
+All right-of-use assets under zero cost concessionary leases are measured at zero cost rather than at fair value, except for vested improvements on concessionary land leases such as roads, buildings or other infrastructure which continue to be reported at fair value, as opposed to the vested land which is measured at zero cost.
+The measurement of vested improvements at fair value is a departure from AASB 16 which would have required the Shire to asure any vested improvements at zero cost provide that: -land and buildings classified as property, plant and equipment; or

-The Local Government (Financial Management) Regulations 1996 provide that:
+The Local Government (Financial Management) Regulations 1996